Completing your application — Work and education details

 - A “PhD” is the highest academic degree awarded by universities in most countries

-- “Trade/apprenticeship” refers to a hands-on training program for people who want to work in a skilled trade, such as bakery or carpentry
+- “Trade/apprenticeship” refers to a hands-on training program for people who want to work in a skilled trade, such as a bakery or carpentry

 For more info, read Degree equivalency — find out what your degree is comparable to in Canada.

-You also have to enter your field of study, the name of school/institution, the city or town and the country where the program was completed.
+You also have to enter your field of study, the name of the school/institution, the city or town and the country where the program was completed.
 If applicable, you may see another field for the province or state.

 If you started a program but haven’t graduated (dropped out, didn’t complete all the courses, etc.) enter it.
 You can always give more details on the CV/Resume you will have to provide as a supporting document.